-For district and school report cards, physical education and wellness data is reported through four measures.
+For district and school report cards, the data are reported through four measures.
+These measures include:

 - 1. The extent to which the students meet physical education benchmarks - 2.
 Whether the district implemented a local wellness policy required by federal regulation - 3.
-Whether the building and/or district elected to administer Body Mass Index screenings to students (Data gathered by the Ohio Department of Health) - 4.
+Whether the building and/or district elected to administer Body Mass Index screenings to students (data gathered by Ohio Department of Health) - 4.
 Participation in the Physical Education Pilot Program

-These elements are reported in the Organization - General Information Record (DN Record).
+Each element is reported in the Organization - General Information Record (DN Record).
+Details for each element can be found below.